On the Adversarial Robustness of Vision Transformers: Introduction

 \item Using denoised randomized smoothing \citep{denoised}, ViTs attain significantly better certified robustness than CNNs.

 \item It takes the cost of adversarial robustness to improve the classification accuracy of ViTs by introducing blocks to help learn low-level features as shown in Figure~\ref{fig:intro}.

 \item Increasing the proportion of transformer blocks in the model leads to better robustness when the model consists of both transformer and CNN blocks.
-For example, the attack success rate (ASR) decreases from $87.1\%$ to $79.2\%$ when $10$ additional transformer blocks are added to T2T-ViT-14.
+For example, the robust accuracy (RA) increases from $12.9\%$ to $20.8\%$ when $10$ additional transformer blocks are added to T2T-ViT-14.
 However, increasing the size of a pure transformer model cannot guarantee a similar effect, e.g., the robustness of ViT-S/16 is better than that of ViT-B/16 in Figure~\ref{fig:intro}.

-\item Pre-training on larger datasets does not improve adversarial robustness though it is critical for training ViT.